• Loading stock data...

 The NCAA will continue to investigate allegations of “tampering”— when schools try to lure players to new teams before they hit the transfer portal.

-This week, NCAA VP of Enforcement Jon Duncan sent a letter to schools reiterating the governing body’s commitment to investigating claims of tampering and doling out severe punishments.
+This week, NCAA VP of enforcement Jon Duncan sent a letter to schools reiterating the governing body’s commitment to investigating claims of tampering and doling out severe punishments.
 The governing body transferred enforcement of NIL rules violations to the College Sports Commission in the wake of the House v.
-NCAA settlement, but is continuing to oversee several major college sports rules enforcement including tampering investigations.
+NCAA settlement, but it is continuing to oversee several major college sports rules enforcement including tampering investigations.

 “This is not a new rule, despite changes now permitting student-athletes to obtain representation by professional service providers,” Duncan wrote in the memo, a copy of which was obtained by Front Office Sports.
 “Simply put, communicating with an agent for a student-athlete who is not in the Transfer Portal is a tampering violation.”